asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

 ```

 ### `Tags` in `Operations` Object
 The `tags` object within the `operations` object of the AsyncAPI document allows for logical grouping and categorization of individual `operation` objects based on the type of operation or functionality and more.
 The `tags` object when used within an `operations` object, it can either only affect the `operations` object for a specific purpose or it could be to be in consistent use of tags for logical grouping of components.
-Using the `tags` object in `operations` object is optional.
+Using the `tags` object in the `operations` object is optional.

 Here's a visual representation of the `tags` object inside a `operations` object in an AsyncAPI document:
 ```mermaid